Rug Size Guide: Mastering Rug Sizes for Every Area of Your Home

 Bedrooms

-Bedroom rugs help create cozy appeal.
+Bedroom rugs help create a super cozy, personal space.
 Allow an 18-inch perimeter beyond bed sides and foot.
 Options: 5x8 for tight spaces or 8x10, 9x12 up to 10x13 feet for larger rooms.
 Wool and viscose or wool-synthetic blends provide plush softness.

 Photo by Waunakee Remodeling